pywbem/pywbemtools/docs/pywbemlistener/commands.rst

 background.

-The argument and options for the run command are the same as for the ``pywbemlistener start11 command.
+The argument and options for the run command are the same as for the ``pywbemlistener start`` command.

-Note: The --start-pid option is needed because on Windows, the ``pywbemlistener run`` command is not the direct child process of the `pywbemlistener start` command starting it.
+Note: The --start-pid option is needed because on Windows, the ``pywbemlistener run`` command is not the direct child process of the ``pywbemlistener start`` command starting it.

 See :ref:`pywbemlistener run --help` for the exact help output of the command.